The Council provides a comprehensive waste and recycling service for residents and visitors alike.

 From hard waste to frequent recycling we aim to service needs efficiently and in an environmentally conscious manner.

 The Council operates four waste transfer stations – at Southbridge (Huonville), Cygnet, Geeveston and Dover.
 Recycling facilities are also provided at the waste transfer stations.
-The Re-Use Shop at the Southbridge Waste Transfer Station is open seven days a week: Monday and Wednesday 10am-2pm, all other days 10am-4pm.
+There is also a Re-Use Shop at the Southbridge Waste Transfer Station.

 Waste and recycling that is brought to the waste transfer stations is taken out of the Huon Valley for recycling or disposal.